Vishwesvaran/mojito-cocktail/README.md

-# 🍹 Mocktail & Cocktail Website
+# 🍹 Mocktail & Cocktail Mock Website

 A modern, visually engaging mockup website for selling mocktails and cocktails.
 Built with **React**, **TailwindCSS**, and **GSAP** for smooth web animations and an immersive user experience.